Upward Arrow Icon - Navigation

 3. Insert into PowerPoint

-• Open your PowerPoint slide
+• Firstly, open your PowerPoint slide.

-• Select the converted animation
+• Choose the animation that you converted.

 4. Set Playback Options